 Is there any risk in hosting a virtual event?

 While some may consider holding an interactive webinar as expensive, they are not.
-With the availability of free video editing software and hosting sites like YouTube, it is possible to create your own event channel with no cost at all!
+With the availability of a free video editing tool and hosting sites like YouTube, it is possible to create your own event channel with no cost at all!

 By using these services, you give people access to your channel, and thus your event.
 There is still one major drawback, however- time.
 It can be difficult to find the right balance between making the event engaging enough, while also leaving enough time for attendees to participate.